Understanding Personal Injury Litigation in Vermont & New Hampshire

 It all comes together on the day of mediation.

-As an attorney who represents the injured (I never represent insurance companies), and is thus bringing the case, I have the first opportunity to make an oral statement after the mediator lays out the rules.
+As attorneys who represent the injured (we never represent insurance companies), and are thus bringing the case, we have the first opportunity to make an oral statement after the mediator lays out the rules.
 It is important to be forceful but to the point.
 Everyone has already read our in-depth written briefs, and time is valuable.
-So I make sure I use my time with precision to bang home the important points and allow us to get into the heart of meaningful back and forth negotiation.
+So we make sure to use our time with precision to bang home the important points and allow us to get into the heart of meaningful back and forth negotiation.
 Defense counsel then gets to make their points.
 We listen.
 We do not brush them aside, because if we do, we cannot counter them as they should be countered.
 We listen closely and prepare to react.

-When both sides are done with their presentations, the mediator will separate the parties – My client(s) and I will remain in one room, and defense counsel and their clients (the insurance company reps) will go to a separate room.
+When both sides are done with their presentations, the mediator will separate the parties – we stay with our clients in one room, and defense counsel and their clients (usually the insurance company reps) will go to a separate room.
 From then on, the mediator – now well versed in all sides of the case – will spend time in each room talking to the parties separately.
 The mediator will present his or her take on the case and challenge each party, individually.
 Because they bring a fresh set of eyes and experience in the subject matter, they bring invaluable insight to all sides.
 And so we listen.
 We also disagree and argue.
-But we will learn something we didn’t see before.
-If any attorney says otherwise, that is not an attorney you want representing you.
+But, if the mediator is does his or her job, we will learn something we didn’t see before.
+Any attorney says otherwise is not an attorney you want representing you.

 These private sessions with the mediator are called “caucuses”.
 Everything said in caucus is confidential.
 The mediator can’t bring any information provided from one party’s room to the other party’s room unless we tell the mediator that it’s okay to do so.
 This, again, allows a free flow of honest dialogue that helps that allows the parties to analyze the case much more accurately and efficiently.

-As the mediator shuttles back and forth between the parties, the plaintiffs are most likely reducing their demand for compensation in reasonable and calculated increments as the defendants increase their offer in increments.
+As the mediator shuttles back and forth between the parties, the plaintiffs are most likely reducing their demand for compensation in reasonable and calculated increments as the defendants increase their offer.
 This is the “back and forth” referred to earlier.
 It can be tedious.
-It can also seem ridiculous.
-But, I assure you, there is always a reason for the way the back and forth plays out.
+It can also seem ridiculous at times.
+But, we can assure you: there is always a reason for the way the back and forth plays out.

-At the end of the day, after much hard work, thought, and analysis, the parties will agree on a dollar value to settle the case.
-Or, of course, they won’t.
-The strong majority of the time, the case will resolve here.
+At the end of the day, after much hard work, thought, and analysis, we will either agree on a dollar value to settle the case, or we won’t.
+Most of the time, the case will resolve.
 If it does, the long winding road of the case comes to an end.
 But if the case does not resolve, we go to trial.